 At planting, prune out any diseased or damaged limbs.
 Train the tree while it is still young; that means training the central leader.
 Prune the scaffold branches to complement the tree’s shape.
 Pruning apple trees helps prevent breakage from overloaded branches as well as facilitates harvest.
 Prune the tree each year.

 Thin the tree after the first natural fruit drop.
 This will foster larger remaining fruit and reduce insect infestation and diseases.

 Fertilize the tree with a nitrogen fertilizer three times each year.
 New trees should be fertilized one month after planting with a cup or nitrogen rich fertilizer.
 Feed the tree again in spring.
 In the second year of the tree’s life, fertilize in early spring and then again late spring to early summer with 2 cups (680 g.) of nitrogen rich fertilizer.
-Mature trees should be fertilized at bud break and again in late spring/early summer with 1 pound (under ½ kg) per inch of trunk.
+Mature trees should be fertilized at bud break and again in late spring/early summer with 1 pound (just under ½ kg) per inch (2.5 cm.) of trunk.

 Water the tree at least two times per week during hot, dry periods.
 Water deeply, several inches (10 cm.) down into the soil.
 Do not overwater, as saturation can kill the apple trees roots.
 Mulch will help to retain moisture around the tree roots as well.